 - 1. Start with Denominator - 2.
-Check Patient Age: - a.
-If Patient Age is greater than or equal to 18 Years at Date of Encounter equals No during the measurement period, do not include in Eligible Population.
-Stop Processing. - b.
-If Patient Age is greater than or equal to 18 Years at Date of Encounter equals Yes during the measurement period, proceed to check Encounter Performed. - 3.
-Check Encounter Performed: - a.
-If Encounter as Listed in the Denominator equals No, do not include in Eligible Population.
-Stop Processing. - b.
-If Encounter as Listed in the Denominator equals Yes, include in Eligible Population. - 4.
+Check Patients aged greater than or equal to 18 years on date of encounter. - a.
+If Patients aged greater than or equal to 18 years on date of encounter equals No, do not include in Eligible Population/Denominator.
+Stop processing. - b.
+If Patients aged greater than or equal to 18 years on date of encounter equals Yes, proceed to check Patient encounter during the performance period as listed in Denominator\. - 3.
+Check Patient encounter during the performance period as listed in Denominator\: - a.
+If Patient encounter during the performance period as listed in Denominator\ equals No, do not include in Eligible Population/Denominator.
+Stop processing. - b.
+If Patient encounter during the performance period as listed in Denominator\ equals Yes, include in Eligible Population/Denominator. - 4.
 Denominator Population: - a.
 Denominator Population is all Eligible Visits in the Denominator.
 Denominator is represented as Denominator in the Sample Calculation listed at the end of this document.
 Letter d equals 80 visits in the Sample Calculation. - 5.
 Start Numerator - 6.
-Check Current Medications List Obtained, Updated, or Reviewed and Documented in Medical Record: - a.
-If Current Medications List Obtained, Updated, or Reviewed and Documented in Medical Record equals Yes, include in Data Completeness Met and Performance Met. - b.
-Data Completeness Met and Performance Met letter is represented as Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
-Letter a equals 40 visits in the Sample Calculation. - c.
-If Current Medications List Obtained, Updated, or Reviewed and Documented in Medical Record equals No, proceed to check Current Medications List Not Documented as Obtained, Updated or Reviewed, Patient Not Eligible. - 7.
-Check Current Medications List Not Documented as Obtained, Updated or Reviewed, Patient Not Eligible: - a.
-If Current Medications List Not Documented as Obtained, Updated or Reviewed, Patient Not Eligible equals Yes, include in Data Completeness Met and Denominator Exception. - b.
-Data Completeness Met and Denominator Exception letter is represented as Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
-Letter b equals 10 visits in the Sample Calculation. - c.
-If Current Medications List Not Documented as Obtained, Updated or Reviewed, Patient Not Eligible equals No, proceed to check Current Medications List Not Documented as Obtained, Updated or Reviewed, Reason Not Given. - 8.
-Check Current Medications List Not Documented as Obtained, Updated or Reviewed, Reason NotGiven:
+Check Eligible clinician attests to documenting in the medical record they obtained, updated, or reviewed the patient's current medications: - a.
+If Eligible clinician attests to documenting in the medical record they obtained, updated, or reviewed the patient's current medications equals Yes, include in Data Completeness Met and Performance Met. - Data Completeness Met and Performance Met letter is represented as Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
+Letter a equals 40 visits in the Sample Calculation. - b.
+If Eligible clinician attests to documenting in the medical record they obtained, updated, or reviewed the patient's current medications equals No, proceed to check Documentation of a medical reason(s) for not documenting, updating, or reviewing the patient's current medications list. - 7.
+Check Documentation of a medical reason(s) for not documenting, updating, or reviewing the patient's current medications list: - a.
+If Documentation of a medical reason(s) for not documenting, updating, or reviewing the patient's current medications list equals Yes, include in Data Completeness Met and Denominator Exception. - Data Completeness Met and Denominator Exception letter is represented as Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
+Letter b equals 10 visits in the Sample Calculation. - b.
+If Documentation of a medical reason(s) for not documenting, updating, or reviewing the patient's current medications list equals No, proceed to check Current list of medications not documented as obtained, updated, or reviewed by the eligible clinician, reason not given.

-- a.
-If Current Medications List Not Documented as Obtained, Updated or Reviewed, Reason Not Given equals Yes, include in Data Completeness Met and Performance Not Met. - b.
-Data Completeness Met and Performance Not Met letter is represented as Data Completeness in the Sample Calculation listed at the end of this document.
-Letter c equals 20 visits in the Sample Calculation - c.
-If Current Medications List Not Documented as Obtained, Updated or Reviewed, Reason Not Given equals No, proceed to check Data Completeness Not Met. - 9.
-Check Data Completeness Not Met: - a.
-If Data Completeness Not Met, the Quality Data Code or equivalent was not submitted.
+- 8. Check Current list of medications not documented as obtained, updated, or reviewed by the eligible clinician, reason not given: - a.
+If Current list of medications not documented as obtained, updated, or reviewed by the eligible clinician, reason not given equals Yes, include in Data Completeness Met and Performance Not Met. - Data Completeness Met and Performance Not Met letter is represented as Data Completeness in the Sample Calculation listed at the end of this document.
+Letter c equals 20 visits in the Sample Calculation - b.
+If Current list of medications not documented as obtained, updated, or reviewed by the eligible clinician, reason not given equals No, proceed to check Data Completeness Not Met. - 9.
+Check Data Completeness Not Met: - If Data Completeness Not Met, the Quality Data Code or equivalent was not submitted.
 10 visits have been subtracted from the Data Completeness Numerator in the Sample Calculation.